dfebs/chalgen/README.md

-# Chalgen
-## A simple command line utility that generates challenges
+# Chalgen: A simple command line utility that generates challenges
 This utility will look at a set of text files that you give it and create a set of challenges.
 For example, you could have some text files that describe pixel art challenges you can try.

 `theme.txt`